Reading progress

 1.5 How long does it take Workcover make a decision?

 WorkCover aims to make a decision on claims within 20 business days of lodgement, although this may take longer in cases where additional information is required.
-In such cases, the claimant will be notified and given reasons for any delay.
+In such cases, the claimant will be notified and given reasons for any delay.1.6 If the claim is denied

 If WorkCover rejects a claim, WorkCover will provide written reasons.
 Injured workers can ask for a review of the decision by the Workers Compensation Regulator.
 Additionally, workers can provide feedback to WorkCover if they have concerns about the claim’s management.
+For injured workers facing the disheartening situation of a denied claim, finding the right guidance and support is crucial.
+Ascent Lawyers stands ready to offer the expertise needed to navigate this complex process.1.7 If the claim is accepted

 1.7.1 What WorkCover Covers

 Once WorkCover completes the assessment process and have decided to accept the claim, eligible injured workers can take comfort in the assurance that a wide range of payments and steadfast support is readily available to them.
-Workcover will be able to provide the following support:
+Workcover will be able to provide the following support:- Lost Wages (Weekly Compensation)

 - Medical and Rehabilitation Costs